SharezoneApp/sharezone-app/CONTRIBUTING.md

 If you have ans questions, please join our [Discord](https://sharezone.net/discord).

 ## How to set up your development environment
-If you would like to contribute
+If you would like to contribute to our code, please follow the introduction to set up your development environment.

 ### Operating system
 _tl:dr: We recommend macOS._